-In this article, we’ll consider all of the above.
-What’s more, we’ll look when you pay some company dividends which may be turn out to be illegal.
+In this guide, we’ll consider all of the above.
+What’s more, we’ll look at what to do when you pay some company dividends which may be turn out to be illegal.

 Pay director dividends from post-tax realised profits

-When private companies make dividend payments to their shareholders.
-What’s more, they’ll pay these from company’s post-tax realised profits.
+Private companies make dividend payments to their shareholders.
+What’s more, they pay these from company’s post-tax realised profits.
 This means your company’s profit for the year after you deduct Corporation Tax.
 You may ask can I take dividends from previous year’s profits and the answer is yes.
-Therefore, when considering limited company dividends, contractor available profits will include profits or losses brought forward from the previous year.
-Adding this together shows the total that’s available that you can pay as disbursements now.
-To summarise, the accumulated realised profits (or accumulated realised losses) plus the current year’s profit or loss, after allowing for any tax due, is the distributable profit that is available to pay as UK dividends, so far as the company has the cash to do so.
+Therefore, when considering limited company dividends, contractor available profits will include retained profits or losses brought forward from the previous set of annual accounts.
+Adding this together shows the total that’s available which you can pay as disbursements now.
+To summarise, the accumulated realised profits (or accumulated realised losses) plus the current year’s profit or loss, after allowing for any tax due, is the distributable profit that’s available as UK dividends, so far as the company has the cash to do so.

 When your limited company is paying yourself a dividend and it’s more than the sum of post-tax profits and any P&L balance brought forward from the previous year, we call this an illegal dividend or illegal distribution.
-Therefore, it’s essential to check profit levels to ensure there are enough funds before taking dividends from your company.
-If you have insufficient profits, you’ll have to wait until you generate more income before you pay dividends.
+Therefore, it’s essential to check profit levels to ensure there’s enough funds before taking dividends from your company.
+If you’ve insufficient profits, you’ll have to wait until you generate more income before you can pay dividends.

-The current rules about the payment of dividends are set out in the Companies Act 2006.
+The current rules about the payment of dividends are set out in Section 830 of the Companies Act 2006.
 This states, “a dividend or distribution to shareholders may only be made out of profits available for the purpose”.

-If you ever find yourself in a position where your company cannot pay its taxes, this could be a result of you having paid too much in dividends.
+If you ever find yourself in a position where your company can’t pay its taxes, this could be because you have paid too much in dividends.
 As a result, there’ll have been contractor illegal dividends.
-Consequently, if you cannot see yourself meeting your company’s tax liabilities, there are certain things that you’ll have to consider in this case.
+Consequently, if you can’t see yourself meeting your company’s tax liabilities, there’s certain things that you’ll have to consider in this case.

-Before we move on, there are many aspects to consider with regard to how to pay yourself in dividends.
-Therefore, when you’re a UK contractor taking dividends from a company, besides making sure you do not draw an illegal dividend, these additional aspects include:
+Before we move on, there’s several aspects to consider regarding how to pay yourself in dividends.
+Therefore, when you’re a UK contractor taking dividends from a company, besides making sure you don’t draw an illegal dividend, these additional aspects include:

 When should I pay private company dividends?